Niagara Cave in Harmony MN

 Red Wing, MN 55066

-Sorin’s Bluff has not one but two caves, but are a little dangerous to get to.
+Sorin’s Bluff has not one but two caves, but they are a little dangerous to get to.
 Located in Memorial Park, the most popular cave is Overlook Cave or also known as Cool Cave.
 It’s 70 below the scenic overlook.

 It’s 185 feet and varies from 3 to 18 feet wide and 2.5 to 13 feet high.
 This cave has plenty of graffiti inside and also a few species of bats.

-On the opposite side of the bluff is Horseshoe cave.
+On the opposite side of the bluff is Horseshoe Cave.
 It used to house two kilns, that are still visible today.
 It is approximately 100 feet by 85 feet 50 feet high.

 To get to the horseshoe cave, you’ll need to go through the limestone quarries.
 The main entrance is lined with a brick arch acting as structural support.
 It leads into the first of two kiln rooms.